nmacarthur/imageboy/readme.md

 ## Usage

+After including the file, run `imageboy()` to replace your images.

 `<img data-replace src="..." alt="..." />`

 The data-replace tag will place the image within the responsive container.

-The default ratio is 16 / 9
+The default ratio is 16 / 9.

 `<img data-replace data-ratio="1/1" src="..." alt="..." />`